VadenGrey/reading-notes/IDEs-and-the-Terminal.md

 Clear - (clears the terminal)
 Touch - (creates a file)
 Tree - (makes a "tree" from files in the terminal)
+~ - shortcut to home directory
+.. - a reference to parent directory ls -a - List the contents of a directory, including hidden files.

 ```